 If a Job's file records have been pruned from the catalog, the restore command will be unable to find any files to restore.
-See below for more details on this.
+Bacula will ask if you want to restore all of them or if you want to use a regular expression to restore only a selection while reading media.
+See FileRegex option and below for more details on this.